-For application deadlines, please go to the Office of Graduate Studies website at http://gradstudies.ucdavis.edu/prospective/admissiondeadlines.cfm.
+For application deadlines, please go to the Graduate Studies website at https://gradstudies.ucdavis.edu/prospective-students/admissions-application/deadlines.
 It is also recommended that you check the website of the program to which you are applying for their application deadlines.
-No applications are accepted after the published program-specific deadline..
+No applications are accepted after the published program-specific deadline.

 You should begin the application process as early as possible in the academic year since many programs have early deadlines.
 In addition, your chances for appointment as a teaching assistant or graduate student researcher, or of receiving financial support, are enhanced by applying early.
-The application deadlines are available on the Internet as noted above, unless otherwise indicated by the program, or until your proposed graduate program is full, whichever occurs first.
+The application deadlines are available on the Graduate Studies website as noted above or until your proposed graduate program is full, whichever occurs first.

 Applications for the degrees of Juris Doctor, Doctor of Medicine, Doctor of Veterinary Medicine, Master of Business Administration, Master of Professional Accountancy, and Master of Preventive Veterinary Medicine must be filed directly with the appropriate professional school.

 If you were formerly registered at UC Davis as a graduate student and wish to return to pursue the same degree objective in the same major, you must apply for readmission and pay the readmission application fee of $70.
-The readmission application must be filed with the Office of Graduate Studies by May 31 (or earlier if the program specifies an earlier date).
-Readmission to quarters other than fall is granted on an exception basis by special petition to the Associate Dean for Graduate Students.
+The readmission application must be filed with the Office of Graduate Studies by the tenth day of instruction of the quarter.
 If you are seeking to return to a new degree program and/or new major, you must apply for admission along with other new applicants.
-Apply at http://gradstudies.ucdavis.edu.
-Transcripts of all work undertaken since you were last registered in graduate status at UC Davis must be presented with the application.
+Apply athttps://gradstudies.ucdavis.edu.
+Transcripts of any college-level coursework undertaken since you were last registered in graduate status at UC Davis must be presented with the application.
 There is no assurance of reentry, as applicants for readmission will be considered in competition with other applicants for the program.

 If you are an international student with credentials from universities outside the U.S., you should begin the application process as early as one year in advance.
-Official copies or certified copies of all transcripts in English and in the original language are required before your application can be processed.
-Do not attempt to convert your grade point average or ranking to a U.S. equivalent.
 The Office of Graduate Studies will determine your eligibility using U.S. guidelines for credential evaluation.
-Completed online applications from international students along with the nonrefundable $100 application fee must be received by the program to which you are applying by May 31, unless your proposed program has an earlier deadline.
+International students are also required to complete the online application process and pay the nonrefundable application fee.
+International students must apply at https://gradstudies.ucdavis.edu.

 English Requirement.
-Applicants whose native language, or language of prior instruction, is not English must take the TOEFL or IELTS.
-The minimum score required for admission to graduate study at UC Davis is 550 for the paper test and a score of 80 based on the reading, listening, speaking and writing categories on the Internet-based test for TOEFL, or at least 7 on a 9-point scale for IELTS.
-TOEFL scores are valid for two years only.
-Some programs require higher scores; for more information, see http://gradstudies.ucdavis.edu/programs.
-There is no conditional admission.
-TOFEL scores must be reported electronically by ETS.
+Applicants whose native language and language of prior instruction is not English must take the TOEFL or IELTS.
+The minimum score required for admission to graduate study at UC Davis is total score of 550 for the paper test or a total score of 80 on the Internet-based test for TOEFL, or band score of at least 7.0 on a 9-point scale for IELTS.
+TOEFL and IELTS scores are valid for two years only.
+Some programs require higher scores; for more information, see https://gradstudies.ucdavis.edu/programs.
+UC Davis does not offer conditional admission on the basis of future English language test scores.
+TOEFL scores must be reported electronically by ETS.
 The score report is required before application processing begins.
-You may send a photocopy of your paper report; however, official scores are required before registration if you are admitted.

 Visas.
 If you need a certificate of eligibility for a student visa issued by UC Davis, you will be required to complete a certification of finances form showing the availability of sufficient funding for your graduate program.
 For complete details, see Services for International Students and Scholars (SISS).

 Additional requirements for study may be established by the department or group and approved by the Graduate Council.
-These re-quirements often include a core of required courses, but considerable flexibility is permitted to suit individual needs.
-Undergraduates at UC Davis who plan to pursue graduate study should consult with their major adviser early in their senior year to guarantee adequate prepara-tion.
+These requirements often include a core of required courses, but considerable flexibility is permitted to suit individual needs.
+Undergraduates at UC Davis who plan to pursue graduate study should consult with their major adviser at the end of their junior year or the beginning of their senior year to guarantee adequate preparation.

 A graduate degree is awarded to recognize a student’s command of a wide range of knowledge in an academic field.
 It is not awarded merely for fulfillment of technical requirements, such as residence or the completion of specific courses.